 As the disease progresses, a caseous breakdown of tissue occurs until the entire kidney is replaced by cheesy material.
 Calcium may be laid down in the reparative process.
 The ureter undergoes fibrosis and tends to be shortened and therefore straightened.
 This change leads to a “golf-hole” (gaping) ureteral orifice, typical of an incompetent valve.

 Vesical irritability develops as an early clinical manifestation of the disease as the bladder is bathed by infected material.
 Tubercles form later, usually in the region of the involved ureteral orifice, and finally coalesce and ulcerate.
 These ulcers may bleed.
-With severe involvement, the bladder becomes fibrosed and contracted; this ...
+With severe involvement, the bladder becomes fibrosed and ...